Engine Replacement Cost

 Remanufactured Engines

 As the name suggests, a remanufactured engine means that the engine has been pulled out from a vehicle and returned to factory conditions.
-Or at least, as close as possible to factory condition and specifications.
+Or at least, as close as possible to factory conditions and specifications.
 Simply put, a remanufactured engine has been restored to perform as if it had just come out of the factory.

 The process involves machining the engine’s cylinders along with all other parts and replacing the necessary parts with OEM products.
 This restores them to their original specifications.
 A remanufactured engine is probably your best bet for an engine replacement.

 The engine will perform like brand new, and remanufactured engines often come with a warranty for peace of mind.
 However, they can cost anywhere between $2,500 to $5,000 depending on your vehicle’s make and model.
-So, while it is a quality option and safe bet, it will put a significant dent in your bank account.
+So, while it is a quality option and a safe bet, it will put a significant dent in your bank account.

 The remanufacturing job is usually done by an auto shop or auto repair company that has gotten its hands on the original blueprint of an engine.
 One such company is JASPER Engines & Transmissions.